Forbidden subgraphs on conjugacy class graphs of groups: Forbidden subgraphs of symmetric and alternating groups

-\subsection{Forbidden subgraphs of symmetric and alternating groups}
+\section{Forbidden subgraphs of symmetric and alternating groups}

-Several authors have analyzed forbidden subgraphs on symmetric and alternating groups. (see \cite{MR4609854}, \cite{MR4746158}).
-In this subsection, we determine the conditions on \( n \) under which the commuting conjugacy class graphs of the symmetric and alternating groups contain specific forbidden subgraphs. \begin{theorem} $\Gamma_{CCC}(\mathrm{Sym}(n))$ is a cograph if and only if $n\leq 4$. \end{theorem} \begin{proof} Let \( G = \text{Sym}(n) \), and consider the elements \( x = (1,2)(3,4,\dots,n) \) and \( y = (1,2,3)(4,\dots,n) \).
-Observe that the sequence
+We use $\mathrm{Sym}(n)$ and $\mathrm{Alt}(n)$ to denote the symmetric and alternating groups on $n$ letters, respectively.
+In this section, we determine the conditions on $n$ under which the commuting conjugacy class graphs of the symmetric and alternating groups contain specific forbidden subgraphs.